Treatment Options for a Rectal Fistula

 - Seton techniques – When a fistula affects a significant portion of the anal sphincter muscle, a surgical thread or “seton” can be left in the fistula to allow for draining.
 The seton is gradually tightened to cut through the fistula while simultaneously allowing the muscle to heal.

 - Glue injections – Fibrin glue is injected into the fistula to seal it and encourage it to heal.

 - Fistula plugs – Bioprosthetic plugs are sometimes inserted into a fistula to close the opening, though this doesn’t guarantee that the fistula will heal completely.

 - Flap procedures – This procedure involves scraping out the fistula and covering the hole in the skin with a flap of tissue.

 The gastroenterology team at Tampa General Hospital’s Endoscopy Center is a multidisciplinary one, including surgeons, physicians, nurses and other specialists.
 We can tailor an effective treatment plan for anyone with a rectal fistula, addressing the possible causes of rectal fistula and symptoms of rectal fistula at the same time.

 We use state-of-the art technology, and thanks to our affiliation with the University of Florida, we are at the forefront of medical advancements made in treating and caring for patients with anorectal conditions.
-Plus, TGH has been recognized as one of America’s Best Hospitals in Gastroenterology & GI Surgery in 2019-20 by U.S. News & World Report.
+Plus, TGH has been recognized as #24 out of America’s Best Hospitals and the highest-ranked hospital in Florida in Gastroenterology & GI Surgery in 2020-2021 by U.S. News & World Report.

 Contact TGH to learn more about rectal fistula treatments.
 You can find a gastroenterologist with Tampa General Hospital’s Physician Finder or call 1-800-833-3627.